epsilonlabs/playground-backend/README.md

 The project is divided into three modules:

 * [`core`](./core) is a library that contains most of the implementations of the microservices.
-* [`http-server`](./http-server) exposes the microservices as an HTTP server, which can be distributed as an uber-JAR or as a Docker image.
+* [`ep-tool-server`](./ep-tool-server) exposes the microservices as an [MDENet Education Platform tool service](https://github.com/mdenet/educationplatform/wiki/Adding-a-Tool#tool-service), which can be distributed as an uber-JAR or as a Docker image.
 * [`gcp-function`](./gcp-function) exposes the microservices as a Google Cloud Function, and adds an endpoint for communicating with the Google Cloud Storage API.

 ## Endpoints